 "IL Work-Related Systems Access Services" means services to the Customer to assist in accessing and utilizing public support systems.

-(b) The intent of IL Work-Related Systems Access Services is to:
+(a) The intent of IL Work-Related Systems Access Services is to:

-Provide individualized direct services to assist the Customer in accessing and utilizing the public support systems as identified in the Service Delivery Outcome Plan (SDOP).
+Provide individualized direct services to assist the Customer in accessing and utilizing the public support systems as identified in the SDOP.